chasmack/hummaps/README.md

 A recent addition to the Hollins Index was the inclusion of subsection information.
-Originally maps were indexed into sections adjacent to the area being mapped.
+Originally maps were indexed into sections adjacent to the area being mapped thereby broadening searches.
 For example, if a map covered the sw/4 of section 1 it would also show up in searches of sections 2, 11 and 12.
 Subsections help limit the number of maps returned by a search.

 To search for quarter-sections: `sw/4 s15, nw/4 s22 t6n r5e`